 Intellectual competence can certainly result in positive bodily effects like feeling relaxed.
 There’s definitely some truth to the assumption or belief that the body will follow the mind.
-When you focus your attention and energy on training your mind, the bodily effects will follow.
+When you focus your attention and energy on training your mind, bodily effects can follow.

-That was by and large how I learned: to focus on my mind, with physical exercise and bodily training being treated as completely different disciplines.
+That was by and large how I learned in school: to focus on my mind, with physical exercise and bodily training being treated as completely different disciplines.

 A Different Perspective

-However, I’ve learned through martial arts that the mind can also follow the body.
+However, I also feel fortunate to have learned through martial arts training that the mind can also follow the body.
 I’ve studied a few different martial arts and remember one lesson in particular during which one of my teachers was taking us through an exercise.
 He started to become frustrated with us because we weren’t conveying an assertive attitude.
 He felt like we were holding back or not really putting 100 percent of our energy and intention into each attack.

 At one point, he said, “If you’re having trouble getting that assertive intention and 100 percent focus on the attack — that mental aspect of it — before you start, bend your front knee forward.”

 Striking the Right Balance

 In our culture, our body is often ignored and looked down upon.
-There’s a very strong overemphasis on the mental and intellectual to the detriment of the body.
+There’s a very strong overemphasis on the mental and intellectual to the detriment of the physical.

 The martial arts that I have studied, which are sometimes called “external” martial arts, tend to elevate the body above the mind — at least in the early stages — and take an outside-to-inside approach to training the body and mind.
 The instructor teaches you to train your body and learn the physical techniques with the assumption that your mind will gradually be trained indirectly as a side effect.
 Then, as you start to become more physically proficient, the teacher shows you how to focus on training your mind more directly.